 Thanks to NCSC for sharing their experiences with the world.
 Now organizations, corporations, and governments have a tool to move from the security aspirations stage to a security actions stage.

-If you have questions around all of this, please feel free to contact me (see below) OR contact NCSC.
-The NCSC Team has a history of helping to empower others.
+If you have questions about all of this, please feel free to contact me (see below) OR contact NCSC.
+The NCSC team has a history of helping to empower others.

 If you find your organization needs help and worry about the FUD from the industry, reach out and ask for help.
-You can reach me at firstname.lastname@example.org.
-Help organizations leverage the talent around them to get started with their security activities.
-Start with the Operator’s Security Toolkit.
-It is the no-nonsense security for all Operators.
+You can reach me at email@example.com.
+The materials and guides posted on www.senki.org here are designed to help organizations leverage the talent around them to get started with their security activities.
+Start with the Operator’s Security Toolkit and Meaningful Security Conversations with your Vendors.
+Each is no-nonsense security for all Operators.
 It provides details to help them build more security resilient networks.
 In the meantime, stay connected to the Senki Community to get updates on new empowerment and security insights.
 You can sign up to the mailing list for updates here: Stay Connected with Senki’s Updates.